thefriendlyhacker/DF-Fallout-Equestria-Redux/FoE install readme.txt

 To install Fallout Equestria Redux:
-1. Download/unzip a fresh installation of Dwarf Fortress 44.10
+1. Download/unzip a fresh installation of Dwarf Fortress 44.12
 2. Install dfhack
 3. Install your graphics pack.
 Fallout Equestria's sprites are designed to match the style of phoebus, but it is ultimately up to you.
 If you do choose a different pack, then you will need to change init.txt after you copy Fallout Equestria Redux across (see below).
-4. Delete raw/objects
+4. Delete raw/objects from your fresh DF installation
 5. Copy the contents of the DF FoE Redux folder into your dwarf fortress installation, with the exception of the TWBT folder.
 When asked, merge and replace everything.
 6. Run the Dwarf Fortress executable and enjoy.